 - Using a clean cloth to put direct pressure with both hands on the place that is bleeding

 - Applying a tourniquet two to three inches above a wound on an arm or leg

 Tourniquet use was out of favor for many years, but recent military research shows they can stem deadly blood loss on an injured person for several hours without causing harm.

 - If a tourniquet is not available or does not fully stop the bleeding, pack the non-torso wound with a clean cloth and apply pressure with both hands.
 Use a cloth, shirt, gauze, feminine hygiene pads — whatever is at hand — to press into the wound.

 - Protect yourself from blood-borne infections by wearing gloves, if possible.
 Try to keep a pair of gloves and a tourniquet on hand, whether in your car, backpack, purse or home first-aid kit.

 Next, the helper must help himself or herself.

 “If you have been exposed to blood on bare skin or their face while assisting someone who is injured, you should wash the area with soap and water,” Carroll says.
 “Then as soon as possible, you should seek attention from your primary care provider or other healthcare professional.
 Then follow up with any necessary medical care after exposure to blood.”

 To learn more and undergo hands-on training in preventing blood loss in emergency situations, attend a “Stop the Bleed” class.
-The courses are offered on the third Saturday of the month at a cost of $30 per person, which includes a tourniquet for each participant.
+The courses are offered at a cost of $30 per person, which includes a tourniquet for each participant.

 Register now at www.ucirvinehealth.org/stopthebleed ›